 Investment in operational capabilities through technology and people will continue to be a key focus for the bank, driven by both competitive and prudential pressures, with the cost of these projects expected to be partially offset by a gradual improvement in revenue generation ability and efficiency gains.
 The bank's strong cost management has been demonstrated through its very strong cost-to-income (CTI) ratio of around 36%.
-As such, we expect the bank will be able to broadly maintain its current CTI ratio despite rising inflation pressuring its cost base.
+As such, we expect the bank will be able to broadly maintain its current CTI ratio.